SiqiLi1020/Neural-kernel-EM-neural-KEM-for-dynamic-PET-image-reconstruction/README.md

 Program Authors: Siqi Li and Guobao Wang
 Last date: 1/12/2023

-The neural KEM reconstuction consists of two separate steps:
-(1) a KEM step for image update from the projection data (2) a deep-learning step in the image domain for updating the kernel coefficient image

-Prerequistites:
+# Prerequistites:
 	Python 3.7 (or 3.x)
 	PyTorch
 	Matlab R2021a

+# Overview
+The neural KEM reconstuction consists of two separate steps:
+(1) a KEM step for image update from the projection data (2) a deep-learning step in the image domain for updating the kernel coefficient image

-1. Neural KEM for dynamic PET reconstruction:
+# Neural KEM for dynamic PET reconstruction:

 a).
 You can run 'demo_Nerual_KEM.m' to test the proposed method on Zubal phantom simulation that we used in the paper.